 CCHP is a program of Open Sky Community Services.
-We partner with AdCare Hospital, LUK, Inc. and Venture Community Services.
-Our four partners have come together to serve you with MassHealth funded care coordination services.
-We also work with Elder Services of Greater Worcester and the Center for Living and Working to help meet your needs.
+We partner with AdCare Hospital, Center for Living and Working, Elder Services of Worcester Area Inc., and Venture Community Services.
+Our partners have come together to serve you with MassHealth funded care coordination services.

 The partners of the CCHP have decades of experience providing support and programming to more than 8,000 people.

 - Complex medical conditions